danya02/pikachu-xpiler/README.md

 # pikachu-xpiler
-Transpiler for the Pikachu programming language
+This is a transpiler for the [Pikachu](trove42.com/pikachu-programming-language/) esoteric programming language.